-- Take a Video cable and connect one end to the composite Video output socket of the Video source device. - 2.
-Connect the other end of the Video cable to the VIDEO socket on the projector.
+- 1. Take a Video cable and connect one end to the composite Video output socket of the Video source device. - Connect the other end of the Video cable to the VIDEO socket on the projector. - If you wish to make use the projector (mixed mono) speaker, take a suitable audio cable and connect one end of the cable to the audio output sockets of the video device, and the other end to the AUDIO socket of the projector.
+Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
+See "Audio Settings" on page 48 for details.

 The final connection path should be like that shown in the following diagram:

 - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting Audio" on page 21 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+See "Connecting audio" on page 16 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
 Also check that the signal cables have been connected correctly. - You need only connect to this device using a composite Video connection if Component Video and S-Video inputs are unavailable for use.
-See "Connecting Video source devices" on page 21 for details.
+See "Connecting Video source devices" on page 16 for details.